A Front-End Debugging Adventure

 Commenting out the meat of the double-click listener[0] does not fix the problem though.
 Neither does removing it entirely.

-The only other cause I can think of is the mousedown
+The only other cause I can think of is the mousedown listener.

 Double-clicking slowly reveals that the exception is actually thrown before the mouse button is released the second time.

-listener, but only triggered the second time, and only if it's fast enough, and only in Firefox.
+So this bug is disguised—it's actually a bug in the mousedown listener, but only triggered the second time, and only if it's fast enough, and only in Firefox.

-listener.
+Clearly we need to dig into the meat of the mousedown listener.
 Nothing in it looks browser-dependent—no fancy APIs are being called, no prefixed styles are applied.

 It could be caused by one of Firefox's nearly endless supply of open bugs, but having dealt with a number of those before, my intuition suggests otherwise.